comradekingu/Weblate/docs/admin/access.rst

 A user can access the unrestricted component once he can access the containing project.
-With enabled :ref:`component-restricted` the access to the component requires explicit permission on the component (or containing component list).
+With enabled :ref:`component-restricted` the access to the component requires explicit permission to the component (or containing component list).

 .. _manage-users: